blacktrub/udp-chat/README.md

 # Short description
-Client-server chat without any dependencies
+Peer-to-peer chat without any dependencies

 # How to run
 ## Run server